 St. James’s Park

 St. James’s Park is oldest of the royal parks and is meticulously maintained to treat visitors for a surreal backdrop.
 St. James’s Park Lake is a small serene lake which has a Duck Island housing the oldest and popular residents of the park, the pelicans.
 We enjoyed rambling through the park alongside the lake, watching the waterfowl few of which shared a walk with us and posed for pictures.

 Big Ben and Westminster

 We headed towards the south of the St. James’s Park and crossed the main road to the stunning views of the Big Ben.
 Big Ben is the nickname for the Great Bell of the clock tower at the north end of the Westminster Palace or the House of the parliament.
 Westminster Abbey is a large gothic abbey church with more than 1000 years of history is located to the west of the Palace of Westminster.

-Hop onto the glass capsules of giant Ferris wheel for an amazing 30-minute ride which rewards with the panoramic view over the London city including the major landmarks like Buckingham palace, Westminster and St. Paul cathedral.
+Hop onto the glass capsules of the giant Ferris wheel for an amazing 30-minute ride which rewards with the panoramic view over the London city including the major landmarks like Buckingham Palace, Westminster, and St. Paul Cathedral.

 There are a lot of good restaurants around the Trafalgar Square where we decided to take a break and have our lunch.
 After some heavy delicious meal, we continued walking towards Piccadilly Circus to explore the shopping spree of the dream city.